Legacy Gold Mines Ltd.: Legacy Gold Announces Increase in Size of Its Non-Brokered Private Placement

-Calgary, Alberta--(Newsfile Corp. - March 16, 2026) - Legacy Gold Mines Ltd. (TSXV: LEGY) (the "Company" or "Legacy Gold") announces it has increased the maximum potential amount of its non-brokered private placement (the "Private Placement") of common shares of the Company ("Common Shares") announced on February 23, 2026.
-The Company now intends the Private Placement to consist of up to 20,000,000 million Common Shares at a price of C$0.30 per share for gross proceeds of up to C$6.0 million.
+Calgary, Alberta--(Newsfile Corp. - March 20, 2026) - Legacy Gold Mines Ltd. (TSXV: LEGY) (the "Company" or "Legacy Gold") announces it has increased the maximum potential amount of its non-brokered private placement (the "Private Placement") of common shares of the Company ("Common Shares") announced on February 23, 2026, and previously increased on March 16, 2026.
+The Company now intends the Private Placement to consist of up to 25,000,000 Common Shares at a price of C$0.30 per share for gross proceeds of up to C$7.5 million.

 The Company intends to use the proceeds from the Private Placement to advance drilling and project development activities at its Baner Gold Mine property (the "Property"), located in the Orogrande Mining District of Idaho, as well as to support business development and for general and administrative purposes.